Deadly shipwreck: How it happened, and unanswered questions - NewsBreak

 Deadly shipwreck: How it happened, and unanswered questions

 Days later, dozens of them were dead.
 So far, 70 bodies have been recovered from the Feb.
-26 shipwreck near the small beach town of Steccato di Cutro, but only 80 survivors have been found, indicating that the death toll was higher.
-On Sunday, firefighter divers spotted a further body in the Ionian Sea and were working to bring it ashore, state TV said.
+26 shipwreck near the small beach town of Steccato di Cutro, but only 80 survivors have been found, indicating that the death toll was higher, some of the victims' bodies lost in the Ionian Sea.

 The tragedy has highlighted the lesser-known migration route from Turkey to Italy.
 It also brought into focus hardening Italian and European migration policies, which have since 2015 shifted away from search and rescue, prioritizing instead border surveillance.
 Questions are also being asked of the Italian government about why the coast guard wasn’t deployed until it was too late.